 Once you have the idea of what you’re looking for, reach out to your network.
 Ask former colleagues, current investors, and other founders for recommendations.
 Research your market and find experts who are helpful.
 Sometimes a successful relationship can begin with a customized LinkedIn message or cold email.

-Experienced advisors might have a framework they’ve used before—once it comes time to talk compensation, they may offer a structure they’re familiar with.
+Bhatti says it only makes sense to give equity “because of how helpful somebody has been or the founder feels like they’re going to be demanding on somebody’s time.”
+Experienced advisors might have a framework they’ve used before: Once it comes time to talk compensation, they may offer a structure they’re familiar with.
 It’s up to you to determine if it makes sense for your company.
 If it doesn’t, work with your lawyer and the advisor to figure out an arrangement that works.

-- The advisor’s domain of expertise
+The advisor’s domain of expertise

-- What they’re going to help you with
+What they’re going to help you with

-This is why we asked the team at Wilson Sonsini, one of the premier law firms in the world, to put together a sample agreement for founders and business advisors to use as a model.
-You can download the template below, for free:
+We asked the team at Wilson Sonsini, a premier global law firm, to put together a sample agreement for founders and business advisors to use as a model.

-Download the advisor agreement template
+Download the advisory agreement template below, for free:

 This advisor agreement sample has been prepared by Wilson Sonsini for informational purposes only.